 If an office becomes vacant during the year, an election shall be held at the next Board meeting.
 If the office of the Chair becomes vacant, the Vice Chair shall assume the office of the Chair until the election for Chair is held.
-Elected officers shall then serve the remainder of the term.
+Elected officers shall then serve the remainder of the term reviewing, researching, and advising the full Board on the practice of fitting or selling hearing aids.